wxwx1993/GPSmatching/README.md

 - Setting up docker environment

 Developing Docker image can be downloaded from Docker Hub.
-See more details [here](docker_singularity/README.md).
+See more details in docker_singularity.

 ## Usage